ActuallyZach/ComputerScience/README.md

 3. Look at the project on Github
 4. Or you can click on the links for the individual folders

-- Other stuffz
+### Other stuffz
-1. I mean it's just a website just click stuff
+- I mean it's just a website just click stuff

+### What is coming in the near future?
+1. Lessons!!
+- I'm going to be writing out my own lessons on stuff I am currently learning so if your stuck on something you can looks through the lessons that will be coming soon
+- You can email me [here](mailto:zachary.lineman0@gmail.com), I will check this email regurly and the update this site with the lessons you want to learn.
+2. More languages and stuff

 ## Credits
 - Zachary Lineman, writing and coding